TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-signin-troubleshootingaccesspolicy-casesub.md

 * Insights and reporting workbook displays real-time impact of each policy

 **Baseline Protection Policies**
 - Baseline Protection policies have been deprecated.
-They are no longer being enforced and will soon be removed from Azure Portal.
+They are no longer being enforced and will soon be removed from Azure portal.
 We recommend enabling [security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults)

 ## **Recommended Documents**